 From Marx's (contestable) perspective, there is a limit to this method of sidestepping the tendency for the rate of profit to fall, because competition compels capitalists to reinvest some of the previous period's profit in the current period in an effort to improve productivity (compete on cost) and increase productive capacity (maintain market share).
 Marx's argument here is an example of a behavioral assumption that is contestable (i.e. not the only possible behavioral assumption) but fully consistent with the relationships that we know must hold at the aggregate level.
 Kalecki's perspective is similar: current investment determines current aggregate profit; current aggregate profit, to the extent it influences future profit expectations, will have some influence on next period's investment.

 Once the government sector is included, Kalecki's analysis reveals something that I think is highly significant.
 Depending on the monetary system, fiscal policy could be used to moderate or even completely offset any tendency for the realized rate of profit to fall.
-In a commodity-backed monetary system or common currency arrangement, this would be difficult, perhaps impossible.
+In a commodity-backed monetary system or common currency arrangement, this would be difficult.
 But in modern monetary systems -- those involving flexible exchange-rate fiat currencies -- governments have such a capacity if they choose to use it.

 To see this, we can introduce the government and external sectors into Kalecki's analysis.
 The basic identities become: